Challenges remain despite support for childcare, working women policies - Borneo Post Online

 Having childcare assistance influences the ability of a woman to stay in or rejoin the workforce and how far they can advance in their career.
 If there is a lack of childcare options, many women will leave.
 The COVID-19 pandemic exacerbated this trend and although the economy has reopened, women are returning to work but at a much slower pace.

 The numbers bear it out.
-For years, Malaysia has had one of the lowest female labour participation rates (FLPR) among ASEAN member states, an issue affecting the economic growth of the country (https://www.bernama.com/en/b_focus/news.php?id=2098562).
+For years, Malaysia has had one of the lowest female labour participation rates (FLPR) among Asean member states, an issue affecting the economic growth of the country.

 In May this year, Prime Minister Datuk Seri Ismail Sabri Yaakob continued the initiative, saying annual grants amounting to RM10 million and RM30 million in 2019 and 2020 had been made available for this purpose.
 He also said the private sector will soon be required to do the same.